 Only half our pilots got to go (along with half our airplanes, half our maintainers, and half our spare parts), because someone had to stay in Alaska to intercept Russians.
 I was part of the half who stayed home.
 My boss, Colonel Paxton, was part of the half who went.

 Colonel Paxton was dead, the F-15 was lost, no one saw it happen.
 He’d been flying wing off another F-15, about a mile line abreast, some 5,000 feet above the water.
-They’d done an in-place 180-degree turn, and when lead looked to his left where Colonel Paxton should have been, there was no one there – somewhere in the turn, he’d flown into the water.
+They’d done an in-place 180-degree turn, and when lead rolled out and looked to his left where Colonel Paxton should have been, there was no one there – somewhere in the turn, he’d flown into the water.

 I was Colonel Paxton’s summary court officer, which is a story in itself, and one I hope to tell someday.
 But I’m going in another direction with this one.

 Two years later I was at MacDill Air Force Base in Tampa, Florida, working as a joint staff officer for US Readiness Command.
 I was in charge of a project designed to give upper-level leaders and planners an instant look at the combat readiness of US-based forces that USREDCOM would be responsible for sending to combat overseas, should they ever be needed.
 This was a new project and I was scheduled to fly to Washington, DC to brief the project to various face cards at Pentagon and on Capitol Hill.